 Dr. Seuss Hats!!

 We just sliced an apple crosswise, and then stacked sliced strawberries and bananas on top.
+This is super easy and would make a fun snack for preschool, or daycare to celebrate Dr. Seuss!

 What are your favorite Dr. Seuss books?